Surgical and Health Systems Innovation

 - Gastrointestinal Function and Appetite Regulation (Professor Christine Feinle-Bisset)

-- Health Workforce Planning Group (Associate Professor Caroline Laurence)
+- Health Workforce Planning Group (Professor Caroline Laurence)

 - Knowledge Translation (Professor Gill Harvey)

 - Life Course and Intergenerational Health (LIGHt) (Professor Michael Davies)